dbzvishal/TravisCI-TechTalk/README.md

 If we are coding an open source project on github and want easy to configure CI tool go for Travis CI.
 The another cool thing is badge we can put on a website or in our readme of github to show whether the build is passing or not.
 Travis CI for non-open source projects is very expensive  starts at $129 per month Jenkins would be better option if you are already familiar with it.

+Also, as we worked on the demo for this Tech Talk, we felt that interating Travis CI as Continuous Integration into our porject was much more seamless compared to our prior experiences with one other CI tool Jenkins CI, which was more complex in its functioning and setup.
+Also, the fact that Travis CI is cloud based increases its accessibility.

 Preference for projects :